Jizhao language: Demographics

 Jizhao is an endangered language that only has speakers above the age of 60 (Shao 2016:70).
-Within Jizhao Administrative Village 吉兆行政村, it is spoken in the hamlets (natural villages) of Jizhao 吉兆, Meilou 梅楼, and Hong 洪村 villages (Shao 2016:9).
+Within Jizhao Administrative Village (吉兆行政村), it is spoken in the hamlets (natural villages) of Jizhao (吉兆), Meilou (梅楼), and Hong villages (洪村).
 Jizhao speakers are officially classified as ethnic Han by the Chinese government.

 As of 2017, there are fewer than 100 speakers of Jizhao, most of whom are above the age of 70.

 Classification

 Shao & Meng (2016) observe some similarities with the Be language of northern Hainan, but provisionally consider Jizhao to be unclassified within the Kam-Tai (壮侗) branch.
 Jizhao has many loanwords from Yue Chinese and Minnan Chinese.

-Weera Ostapirat (1998), analyzing data from Zhang (1992), notes that Be and Jizhao share many lexical similarities and sound correspondences, and that Jizhao may be a remnant Be-related language on the Chinese mainland.
+Weera Ostapirat (1998), analyzing data from Zhang (1992), notes that Be and Jizhao share many lexical similarities and sound correspondences, and that Jizhao may be a remnant Be-related language in China.

+Li & Wu (2022) classify Jizhao as an independent subgroup of Tai, although Jizhao has many lexical innovations that are not found in the rest of the Tai languages.
+Li & Wu (2022) propose that Jizhao may form an "Eastern Tai" branch together with Be.

 In a 100-item Swadesh list, Shao (2016) found lexical matches between Jizhao and the following languages.